DanielSchaack/stt-utils/README.md

 # To Do

 ## Must do
-- use sliding window to transfer word by word
+- use sliding window to transscribe word by word
-    - print continuous results to console
+    - (print continuous results to console)
 - add result to clipboard